the1ender/react-todo-list/README.md

-# Simple Todo List coded with React, JSX, JavaScript, CSS, and HTML using VSCode
+### Simple Todo List coded with React, JSX, JavaScript, CSS, and HTML using VSCode

-##MIT
-mit